 PhD in Cognitive Sciences, Psychology and Neurocognition (Lab of Psychology and NeuroCognition, Grenoble, France)

-Research Master (2nd yr): Clinical Neuroscience and Neuropsychology (University of Grenoble, France)
+Research Master (2nd yr): National master on Clinical Neurosciences and Neuropsychology (University of Grenoble, Lyon and Toulouse, France)

 Master (1st yr) in Cognitive Psychology (University of Grenoble, France)

 Baccalaureate in Science (Specialty: Biology), Academy of Grenoble

 !!!
 Don’t hesitate to contact me if you’re looking for an internship or a PhD !!!